 In California men may become Elks, Moose, or even Lions, but the most fun and colorful pretend animals of them all are the "Clampers" - - members of the Ancient and Honorable Order of E Clampus Vitus - - a fraternal disorganization dating back to the time of Adam.
 Revealed to the hearty souls that rushed to find California's gold in the "Days of '49," when only the worthy became Clampers.
 Samuel Clemmons was a Clamper, so was Thomas Hart Benton, Joshua Norton, John Wayne and even Ronald Reagan.
 But none of these men were allowed to join - - but all of them were "taken in."

 Some say that E Clampus Vitus began as a spoof on the fraternal lodges and secret societies of the 19th Century.
-Others say that it made its way across the Pacific from China, as a special dispensation granted to the famous American Ambassador, Caleb Cushing by the Emperor of China himself.
+Others say that it made its way across the Pacific from China, as a special dispensation granted to the famous American emissary, Caleb Cushing by the Emperor of China himself.

 Even to this day, the history of ECV is difficult to reconstruct.
 It is said that the early conclaves of E Clampus Vitus were so completely devoted to drinking and carousing that no Clamper was ever in any condition to keep the minutes, nor was anyone able to remember what happened when asked about it the next day.
 So verily, this was truly the most secret society known to man.